Otitis media: Prevention

 AOM is far less common in breastfed infants than in formula-fed infants, and the greatest protection is associated with exclusive breastfeeding (no formula use) for the first six months of life.
 A longer duration of breastfeeding is correlated with a longer protective effect.

 Pneumococcal conjugate vaccines (PCV) in early infancy decrease the risk of acute otitis media in healthy infants.
 PCV is recommended for all children, and, if implemented broadly, PCV would have a significant public health benefit.
 Influenza vaccination in children appears to reduce rates of AOM by 4% and the use of antibiotics by 11% over 6 months.
 However, the vaccine resulted in increased adverse effects such as fever and runny nose.
 The small reduction in AOM may not justify the side effects and inconvenience of influenza vaccination every year for this purpose alone.
 PCV does not appear to decrease the risk of otitis media when given to high-risk infants or for older children who have previously experienced otitis media.

 Risk factors such as season, allergy predisposition and presence of older siblings are known to be determinants of recurrent otitis media and persistent middle-ear effusions (MEE).
 History of recurrence, environmental exposure to tobacco smoke, use of daycare, and lack of breastfeeding have all been associated with increased risk of development, recurrence, and persistent MEE.
 Pacifier use has been associated with more frequent episodes of AOM.

-Long-term antibiotics, while they decrease rates of infection during treatment, have an unknown effect on long-term outcomes such as hearing loss.
+Long-term antibiotics, while they decrease infection during treatment, have an unknown effect on long-term outcomes such as hearing loss.
 This method of prevention has been associated with the emergence of undesirable antibiotic-resistant otitic bacteria.

-There is moderate evidence that the sugar substitute xylitol may reduce infection rates in healthy children who go to daycare.
+There is moderate evidence that the sugar substitute xylitol may reduce infection rates in healthy children in daycare.

 Evidence does not support zinc supplementation as an effort to reduce otitis rates except maybe in those with severe malnutrition such as marasmus.

 Probiotics do not show evidence of preventing acute otitis media in children.

 Management

-Oral and topical pain killers are the mainstay for the treatment of pain caused by otitis media.
+Oral and topical pain killers are the mainstay of treatment of pain caused by otitis media.
 Oral agents include ibuprofen, paracetamol (acetaminophen), and opiates.
-A 2023 review found evidence for the effectiveness of single or combinations of oral pain relief in acute otitis media is limited.
+A 2023 review found evidence of the effectiveness of single or combinations of oral pain relief in acute otitis media is limited.
 Topical agents shown to be effective include antipyrine and benzocaine ear drops.

 A 2008 review found reason to not recommend decongestants and antihistamines, either nasal or oral, due to the lack of benefit and concerns regarding side effects, but this review was withdrawn from publication for being outdated.
 Half of cases of ear pain in children resolve without treatment in three days and 90% resolve in seven or eight days.
 The use of steroids is not supported by the evidence for acute otitis media.